mwallraf/ZenPacks.TwoNMS.Rancid/README.md

 The Rancid modeler checks the SVN database for config changes and displays each config version as a device component.

-> **The zenoss device ID will be used as host in the Rancid config files.
-If this is the hostname then make sure that they resolve to IP addresses.
-Rancid will connect to these hostnames to retrieve the configurations.**
+> **The zenoss device ID is used in the Rancid config files. so make sure that it can resolve to a valid IP address.**
-> **If needed then you'll have to manually add the hosts to the /etc/hosts file.
-There are scripts in the Zenoss community to export devcies to /etc/hosts**
+> **Possibly you need to add the hosts to the local /etc/hosts file.
+Examples can be found in the Zenoss community to automate this.**

 ## Screenshots